Fire Protection Engineer banner

 Who is a Fire Protection Engineer?

-A Fire Protection Engineer is a specialized engineer focused on safeguarding people, property, and the environment from the destructive effects of fire.
+A Fire Protection Engineer is a specialized engineer who focuses on safeguarding people, property, and the environment from the destructive effects of fire.
 They design, develop, and implement fire safety systems and strategies.
-In India, with its diverse infrastructure and densely populated urban areas, the role of a fire protection engineer is critical.
+In India, with its diverse infrastructure and densely populated urban areas, the role of a fire protection engineer is crucial.
 They work across various sectors, including:

 • Construction: Ensuring buildings meet fire safety codes.